-Wickwar is our new N Gauge layout – small enough to be put up up for an evening.
+Wickwar is our current N Gauge layout – small enough to be put up up for an evening.
 It has allowed our many new N gauge members to help build it.

 We agreed we wanted a layout based on a real location; a continuous run with a wide variety of trains; and in a “Dumbbell” format on 4 boards with the fiddle yard behind the backscene.
 As we have many DCC enthusiasts, it had to be able to operate with both DC and DCC control.
 We wanted it to be BR steam, preferably earlier than Basingstoke so 1950s.
 We examined a huge number of locations and finally we went for Wickwar, a small through station on the busy secondary route between Gloucester and Bristol.
-While operated by BR(M) it had BR(W) and BR(E) trains as well.
+While operated by BR(M) it had BR(W) trains as well, and some BR(E) stock.

-We are now able to take bookings for exhibitions.
 If you are an N gauge modeller interested in our group, an Exhibition Manager interested in booking Wickwar, or have any photos or information about Wickwar in the 50s or 60s, please email us using the ngauge address on the contacts page.

 A video of Wickwar, made by Liam Rasbid.